 You can work toward your degree in a formal nursing school or community college.
 If you’re trying to save money, community colleges cost less.

 Things to Look For When Choosing a Program

 No matter what which route you choose to take, there are a few features you should look for:

-- Make sure the school has a high pass rate on the accreditation test (the NCLEX PN for LPNs and NCLEX RN for RNs).
-These tests are required to become an LPN or RN, so it’s important that the school does a good job preparing you for it.
+This test is required to become an RN, so it’s important that the school does a good job preparing you for it.
 You can judge the quality of the program by the number of students that pass the exams.

-Even though LPN and RN education programs are costly, many hospitals and doctor’s offices offer tuition assistance to CNAs.
-Some hospitals also have hospital-based education programs for those who want to move up the nursing career ladder.
+Even though RN education programs cost more, many hospitals and doctor’s offices offer tuition assistance to CNAs.
+Some hospitals also have hospital-based education programs for those who want to become an RN.

 Obtaining an RN degree after you’ve gotten your CNA and started getting experience in the medical field can be a great way to further your career, make more money and expand your opportunities in the healthcare field.Image by Alexas_Fotos from Pixabay